Education - ProfessionalMaster of Professional Education (MPEd)

-Our Master of Professional Education (MPEd) is a fully online graduate degree program designed to prepare candidates for advanced success in leadership and/or teaching roles.
-These are course-based degrees (i.e., no thesis requirement, but with a final capstone project) that prepares students to solve real problems in local settings of professional practice.
+Many of our Master of Professional Education (MPEd) programs are fully online graduate degree programs.
+These programs are designed to prepare candidates for advanced success in leadership and/or teaching roles.
+These are course-based degrees (i.e., no thesis requirement, but with a final capstone project, or internship) that prepare students to solve real problems in local settings of professional practice.

 Note: Successful completion of the program does not lead to certification with the Ontario College of Teachers.